Enrico Caruso discography

-The following discography contains all known published (and some, but not all unpublished) recordings by Enrico Caruso.
-The recordings are listed chronologically by recording date, title, composer, matrix number.
+The following discography contains all known published recordings by Enrico Caruso.
+The recordings are listed chronologically by recording date, title, composer and matrix number.
 Occasionally, multiple takes of the same selection (usually, but not always, recorded during the same session) have been issued.
-When more than one "take" was published for a particular selection, all of the published take numbers are listed chronologically, following the matrix number.
+When more than one take was published for a particular selection, all of the published take numbers are listed chronologically, following the matrix number.
 If only one take was issued, no take number is listed after the matrix number.
 Matrix numbers should not be confused with catalog numbers.

+A discography of select Caruso collections issued on Long Play records and Compact disc follows the main discography.